top of page

 • pole assessment workflows such as asset inventories, pole inspections, joint use audits, and field verification

-Users can start creating Mobile Assessments by creating a new mapping button in the Model Editor and setting the type to "Assessment."
-Assessments steps of various types.
+Users can start creating Mobile Assessments by navigating to "Mobile Assessment" in the sidebar navigation menu in the Model Editor.
+Assessments steps have various types.
 Common step types include verifying attribute data, collecting photo data, and confirming node locations.
-You can also set a step to prompt users to take a photo group, which allows fielders to take photos in a less structured order, which can be useful when dealing with poor lighting or other field conditions.
+You can also set a step to prompt users to take multiple photos, which allows fielders to take photos in a less structured order, which can be useful when dealing with poor lighting or other field conditions.

 Using Mobile Assessments

 From the field, crews can pull up any Assessments that have been configured from their toolset and select a node to assess or create a new location.
-In the example below, we are selecting an existing node with source data that was uploaded previously to the map.

-Once a node has been selected, the fielder will be walked through each step of the Assessment workflow.
 Attribute data, when available, can be added to the map beforehand to speed up verification and minimize data entry from the field.

 For more advanced users, utilizing scroll view can minimize the number of taps and provide flexibility within an assessment.
-You can see below how scroll view condenses the assessment steps onto a single, scrollable page.
+You can see above how scroll view condenses the assessment steps onto a single, scrollable page.

 The photo prompts place time buckets on each location to automatically associate photos to locations, but can also be used to auto-classify each photo to speed up back-office processing.
 When the Assessment is completed, a closing time bucket will also be placed to catch any miscellaneous photos that may have been taken during the Assessment.
 These time buckets also identify the user that assessed each location, which can be helpful for transparency and providing helpful feedback to the appropriate technician.

-54 views0 comments
+294 views0 comments

 Recent Posts